Tillomaticus/MoodSee/README.md

 ## ⏭️ What's next for MoodSee by Empaths XR
 - User testing!
-- Local live tracking to remove reliance on ChatGPT or third-party libraries
 - Consent feature that allows users to ask conversation partners for permission
 - Voice detection to add another layer of emotional context
 - Pet emotion tracking